 Just after midnight on May 30, 2007, units were dispatched for a reported building fire at 7109 Donnell Place in Forestville.
-Unit in units to the Holly Hill Condominiums found heavy fire conditions on rear of the building.
+Units arriving to the Holly Hill Condominiums found heavy fire conditions on rear of the building.
 These buildings were three stories from the front and four stories from the rear, with a terrace level apartment.

 1st Alarm units:

 Engines 231, 271, 371 and 291; Trucks 26 and 17; Rescue Squad 8; Battalion Chief 3

 Volunteer Chief 17A (Baylor) was the first command officer to arrive and requested the 2nd and 3rd alarms immediately with a special request to insure that at least two tower ladders were on the call.
 This brought the following units to the scene: